Average Property Management Fees & Real Estate Management Costs (2026 Guide)

 6. Red Flags: Fees That Should Raise Eyebrows

 Not all fee structures are created equal.
-Just not like all Property Management SEO Companies are.
 Here are the specific contract terms and pricing signals that should prompt harder questions — or a conversation with a different management company.

 • 🚩 Leasing fee charged upfront (before placement) This is a significant industry red flag.
 Leasing fees should only be earned and paid when a qualified tenant is successfully placed.
-Any company asking for a leasing fee before they've found you a tenant has misaligned incentives.
+Any company asking for a leasing fee before they have found you a tenant has misaligned incentives.

 • 🚩 Percentage of scheduled rent (not collected rent) If the management agreement charges a percentage of rent owed rather than rent actually received, you can be charged a management fee on a non-paying tenant.
 Insist on “collected rent” language.

-• 🚩 Full management fee during vacancy Paying a full 10% monthly fee on a vacant property — where there's no rent to collect — is unreasonable.
+• 🚩 Full management fee during vacancy Paying a full 10% monthly fee on a vacant property, where there is no rent to collect, is unreasonable.
 A reduced vacancy fee (25–50% of normal) or no fee during vacancy is more equitable.
 Always clarify this before signing.

 • 🚩 Maintenance markups with no cap or disclosure A 10% coordination markup on maintenance is industry standard.
-Markups above 15%, or agreements that don't disclose markups at all, should be scrutinized.
-Always ask if the company uses in-house maintenance staff vs. third-party vendors — and whether you get to see invoices.
+Markups above 15%, or agreements that do not disclose markups at all, should be scrutinized.
+Always ask if the company uses in-house maintenance staff versus third-party vendors, and whether you get to see invoices.

-• 🚩 Long-term contracts with no performance clause A 2-year management agreement with no exit clause for poor performance (extended vacancy, unresolved maintenance, communication failures) locks you into a bad relationship.
-The best management companies don't need to trap you — they earn your business month after month.
+• 🚩 Long-term contracts with no performance clause A 2-year management agreement with no exit clause for poor performance, extended vacancy, unresolved maintenance, or communication failures can lock you into a bad relationship.
+The best management companies do not need to trap you.
+They earn your business month after month.

 7. How to Negotiate Property Management Fees